PlayStation 3 accessories: PlayTV

 Officially announced August 22, 2007; PlayTV is a twin-channel DVB-T tuner peripheral with digital video recorder (DVR) software which allows users to record television programs to the PlayStation 3 hard drive for later viewing even while playing a game.
 The device was launched in the UK on the September 19, 2008 with other regions in Europe following.

 It can also be used on a PSP via Remote Play to watch live and recorded TV, and schedule new recordings.

 It was reported that Australia would receive the PlayTV accessory only 2 months after Europe.
-However, after a delay of just over a year, PlayTV was finally released in Australia on the November 27, 2009.
+However, after a year long delay, PlayTV was finally released in Australia on the November 27, 2009.

 The PlayTV accessory comes bundled with an overlay sticker that fits onto the face of the Blu-ray Disc Remote Control to show PlayTV specific functions, which are mapped to the remote's existing buttons.

 A similar device, known as Torne has been released for the Japanese market based on the Japanese ISDB-T digital terrestrial standard.
 Since North American markets, including the United States, Canada and Mexico, use the ATSC digital standard, neither the DVB-T based PlayTV device nor ISDB-T based Torne were released in these territories, or can be usable to pick up broadcasts.